SA010/Assessment/README.md

 * sa010/sag-company-service-api - A sample company service.
 The code is located in .\CompanyService\.
 * sa010/sag-vacancy-service-api - A sample vacancy service.
 The code is located in .\VacancyService\.
+* sa010/sag-vacancy-service-esbworkers - A .NET Core background service that listens to RabbitMQ for updates from CompanyService and synchronizes Company data within a Vacancy microservice.
-* MS SQL server 2019 - The database service.
+* MS SQL server 2019 - The database used for data persistence.
-* RabbitMQ - The message broker service.
+* RabbitMQ - The message broker service for communication between services.

 ## Source Code